Century City station (Los Angeles Metro)

-Century City/Constellation Station is a planned heavy-rail subway station in the Los Angeles County Metro Rail system.
-It is part of the Purple Line Extension project, in Los Angeles, California.
-Construction started in 2018 as part of phase 2 of the extension project.
-It is slated to open in early 2025.
+Century City station is an under construction, underground rapid transit (known locally as a subway) station on the D Line of the Los Angeles Metro Rail system.
+It is part of the D Line Extension project, in Los Angeles, California.
+Construction started in 2018 as part of Section 2 of the extension project.
+It is slated to open in Spring 2027.